 Working with the wax is always surprising.
 “I love the smell of the wax, so just walking into my studio brings me joy.
 And no matter what I might be planning to do creatively, the wax and the heat always exert their own will.
 That tension of knowing what I want to achieve and waiting to see what actually develops is where the fun lies for me”.

-When Lin moved to North County in 2008, she wanted to spend her leisure time studying painting and become part of the visual arts community.
+When Lin moved to North County San Diego in 2008, she wanted to spend her leisure time studying painting and becoming part of the visual arts community.
 To that end, she joined a local art guild where she has served in a variety of board positions ever since.
-During this time, her artwork has been periodically on display at a member-owned and operated art gallery in Encinitas, CA. Her current affiliations include International Encaustic Artists, the San Diego Museum of Art, San Dieguito Art Guild and the Artists Alliances of the Oceanside Museum of Art.
+During this time, her artwork has been periodically on display at a select group of local venues.
+Her current affiliations include International Encaustic Artists, the San Diego Museum of Art, San Dieguito Art Guild and the Artists Alliances of the Oceanside Museum of Art.